New medical food tolerability study for rare metabolic conditions

 Summary

-This study looked at whether a special medical food called Express Plus is acceptable to children and adults with certain inherited metabolic disorders (like PKU).
-28 participants tried the product for 28 days.
-Researchers checked how well people stuck with it, how it tasted, and if it caused any stomach issues.
+This study looked at whether a special medical food called Express Plus is acceptable for children and adults with certain inherited metabolic disorders like PKU and maple syrup urine disease.
+Over 28 days, 28 participants tried the product and reported how well they liked it, how easy it was to use, and any stomach issues.
+The goal was to see if this food could help people stick to their prescribed diet.

 Disclaimer Read more